PATRICIACHUKWU/portfolio-projects/project-management/GraceOtinwa/README.md

+LINK: graceotinwa.com

-As the Project Manager, I created and managed all critical project documents from initiation to closure.
+1. As the Project Manager, I created and managed all critical project documents from initiation to closure.
 These documents ensured clarity, alignment, risk control, and successful delivery.

-1. Core Project Documents
+ Core Project Documents

 Project Charter: Defined the project goals, scope, stakeholders, timeline, and approval structure.